TriKro/rsb-content/part5-generative_product_research/demo-pitch.md

 ## Interpreting Results
 You will receive qualitative signals during and after your pitch demo where the challenge is to differentiate between who is just being nice and who is genuinely excited and why.

-The most important data will be who moves forward to the next stage of the buying process as a result.
+The most important data will be who moves forward to the next stage of the buying process.

 ## Potential Biases
 - Being able to secure a high number of demo pitches in itself is not an indication of success.